Our Team

 Andrea loves to stay active by hiking, kayaking, exploring tide pools, and camping.
 Last year, she joined the scuba community when she completed her Open Water certification in Thailand.

-Laakea Laano, Digital Media Communications and Events Assistant
+Laakea Laano, Digital Communications and Events Coordinator

 Laakea Laano has lived along coastlines all over the U.S., from Long Island to Santa Cruz to the Windward side of Oahu.
 This proximity has fostered her lifelong relationship with the ocean, which she has experienced through surfing, scuba diving, kayaking, paddleboarding, and sailing.